 IMSS Yearly Premiums for 2024

-These are some of the reasons we recommend getting private health insurance if you can afford it in Mexico.
-And one of the main reasons many Mexicans opt for private health insurance as well.
-But it might be the only option for you if private health insurance is unaffordable or if you are over the age where any private insurance company in Mexico will cover you as a new customer.
+These are some of the reasons we buy private health insurance if we can afford it.
+But IMSS might be the only option for you if private health insurance is unaffordable or if you are over the age where any private insurance company in Mexico will NOT cover you as a new customer.

 The following are the yearly premiums for IMSS: